cmj2002/CF-R2-ImageBed/README.md

 - A [Python script](./uploader) as a demo to show to upload file to Worker.
 - A [Page Function](./page-function) that can provide file in R2 bucket.

-_Currently Cloudflare Pages Functions don't support R2 bucket binding, so the page function part is not finished.
-They [promised](https://blog.cloudflare.com/cloudflare-pages-goes-full-stack/) to support it soon._

 ## Basic knowledge

 When you deploy a worker to Cloudflare, they host it at domain `<worker name>.<worker subdomain>`.
 In my case, it's `upload-blog.caomingjun.workers.dev`.